 The normal dose for long term treatment of asthma is one inhalation 3 to 4 times per day.
 The maximum daily dose is 4 puffs per day.
 For preventing exercise induced asthma, the usual dose is 1 inhalation 15 minutes before exercise.

 What’s the dosage of VENTOLIN HFA?
 For the treatment or even prevention of sudden asthma symptoms, the common dosage for adults and kids aged 4 years and older is two sprays repeated every four to six hours.
 In some patients, a dosage of one spray every four hours may be enough.

-The most common reliever medication is salbutamol, commonly known as Ventolin visite site.
-During an episode of asthma, the kid of yours will need the reliever of theirs every 2 to four hours.
-As soon as the initial episode has improved, your child is going to need to keep taking the reliever three to 4 times one day until the cough and wheeze are gone.
+The most common reliever medication is salbutamol, commonly known as Ventolin read.
+During an episode of asthma, the kid of yours will need their reliever every 2 to four hours.
+As soon as the initial episode has improved, the child of yours is going to need to keep taking the reliever three to 4 times a day until the cough and wheeze are gone.

-No, Ventolin (albuterol) doesn’t contain steroids try this web-site.
-Ventolin, which contains the active ingredient albuterol, is a sympathomimetic (beta agonist) bronchodilator that relaxes the smooth muscle in the airways which allows air to flow in and out of the lungs better and therefore it is less difficult to breath.
+No, Ventolin (albuterol) does not contain steroids.
+Ventolin, which contains the active ingredient albuterol, is a sympathomimetic (beta agonist) bronchodilator that relaxes the smooth muscle in the airways which allows air to flow in and out of the lungs more easily and therefore it’s less difficult to breath.

 After the very first hour, the dose required may vary from four to ten puffs every 3 to 4 hours up to six to ten puffs every 1 to 2 hours, or more often.
 2 puffs every 4 to 6 hours as needed for bronchospasm.
 In a few patients, 1 puff every four hours may be enough.
 FDA-approved labeling recommends to not exceed 12 puffs/day.